It was the small town that we had visited once, some years ago, that had enticed me back.

 She called it her sales technique.
 After all, it had worked on me.

 I listened to the auctioneer go through the rules of the action and then move on to a physical description of the property.
-I’d been to several viewings and got a good idea of what was needed if I was to buy it.
-It had good foundations and had suffered from a lack of TLC.
+I’d been to several viewings and got a promising idea of what was needed if I were to buy it.
+It had good foundations and suffered from a lack of TLC.
 It was how the auctioneer summed up.

 When he called for the first bid, I felt a hand slip into mine, and a glance sideways showed it to be Charmaine.
-I had asked her along for support but she had something else to do, but it appeared now, she hadn’t.
+I had asked her along for support, but she had something else to do, but it appeared now, that she hadn’t.